 Regulations, and a finalist in the Charles Evans Hughes Oral Advocacy

 Competition.
 Prior to joining Sheppard Law Firm, Mr. Sheppard

-gained extensive trial experience with the Cook County Public
+gained extensive trial experience with the Cook County Public Defender's

 Bar Admissions: Federal Trial Bar, U.S.